-It turns out that blurred vision occupies that list of wonderful conditions that gets you back quickly.
+It turns out that blurred vision occupies that list of wonderful conditions that get you back quickly.
 Chest x-ray, six vials of blood, cat scan, and MRI followed in quick order.
-Incidentally, MRIs and CAT scans really freak me out.
+Incidentally, MRIs and CAT scans freak me out.

 Off to the optometrist

 Saturday, the blurred vision got slightly worse as I waited for my 4 PM optometrist appointment.
-With only a few pictures and a quick look into my eye the optometrist quickly diagnosed me with a retinal detachment.
-This needed to be fixed ASAP.
+With only a few pictures and a quick look into my eye, the optometrist quickly diagnosed me with a retinal detachment.
+My eye needed fixing ASAP.

 In Carmel with a retinal specialist

 The retinal specialist spent quite some time flushing my eyes with drops to dilate and numb.
-Then, after prodding and poking my eye he finally affirmed the diagnosis of a superior nasal retinal detachment.
-This means the interior of my retina, the back of my eye/inside part of my eye has started to come away from the wall of my eye.
+Then, after prodding and poking my eye, he finally affirmed the diagnosis of a superior nasal retinal detachment.
+The interior of my retina, the back of my eye/inside part of my eye had started to come away from the wall of my eye.
 Actually, he found two slight tears in the wall of my eye.

-Currently I have lost about 75% of clear vision in my left eye.
-Since the tears occupy the upper right hand part of my left eye I am laying down on my right side to allow liquid pressure to push against that wall.
-I will remain laying down most of the time prior to surgery.
-After the surgery I will spend several days lying down on my left side to allow the pressure of the gas bubble to really do its work.
+Currently, I have lost about 75% of clear vision in my left eye.
+Since the tears occupy the upper right-hand part of my left eye, I am laying down on my right side to allow liquid pressure to push against that wall.
+I will remain to lay down most of the time before surgery.
+After the surgery, I will spend several days lying down on my left side to allow the pressure of the gas bubble to do its work.

 My blessings amaze me right now

-First of all, I deeply appreciate my persistent wife.
+First of all, I sincerely appreciate my persistent wife.
 Perhaps she missed a calling in medicine.
-Her work lead to saving my eye in time and determining that Christina actually had diabetes.
+Her work leads to saving my eye in time and determining that Christina had diabetes.

 Third, I think God for allowing this to happen after I came back from a recent vacation.